Love French Food

 Escargot in French or caracoles in Spanish are land snails by any other name.
 The thought may not be appetizing to some but is a delightful delicacy to others.

-In France escargot served in a garlic butter sauce is a classic traditional way to eat them and other European countries serve them this way as well.
-Land snails are also eaten in Morocco, Greece, Nagaland India, and Indonesia which serve them in a variety of ways.
+In France, escargot served in a garlic butter sauce is a classic traditional way to eat them, and other European countries serve them this way as well.
+Land snails are also eaten in Morocco, Greece, India, and Indonesia, which serve them in a variety of ways.

-There are step-by-step instructions in another of my posts on How To Prepare Escargot on the right way to clean and ready live snails properly if that is your choice.
-But for many simply purchasing this food in a can or frozen is preferred.
+There are step-by-step instructions in another of my posts on How To Prepare Escargot the right way to clean and ready live snails properly, if that is your choice.
+But for many, simply purchasing this food in a can or frozen is preferred.

 Jump to: